ACCESS-NRI/training-day-2024-find-analyse-data/README.md

 ## Structure of this repository (see <a href="https://www.access-nri.org.au/access-training-day-program/" target="_blank">Training Day program</a>)

-Instructions on how to launch the <a href="https://are.nci.org.au" target="_blank">ARE</a> (Australian Research Environment) are provided at the beginning of each exercise:
+Instructions on which NCI project you need to be part of and how to launch the <a href="https://are.nci.org.au" target="_blank">ARE</a> (Australian Research Environment) are provided at the beginning of each exercise:

 1. ACCESS Models:
    a) [Exercise: Running ACCESS in ARE](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/access_rose_cylc/rose_cylc_example.md)